IBM-Bluemix-Docs/mobilefoundation/basic_authentication.md

 ```javascript
 <procedure name="userName" secured="false">
 ```
+{: codeblock}

 ### Defining unprotected resources
 {: #defunprotectedresources}

 An unprotected resource is a resource that does not require an access token.
-The MobileFirst security framework does not manage access to unprotected resources, and does not validate or check the identity of clients that access these resources.
+The {{site.data.keyword.mobilefoundation_short}} security framework does not manage access to unprotected resources, and does not validate or check the identity of clients that access these resources.
 Therefore, features such as Direct Update, blocking device access, or remotely disabling an application, are not supported for unprotected resources.

 ### Protecting external resources
 {: #protecextresources}

 To protect external resources, you add a resource filter with an access-token validation module to the external resource server.
-The token-validation module uses the introspection endpoint of the security framework’s authorization server to validate MobileFirst access tokens before the OAuth client access is granted to the resources.
-You can use the MobileFirst REST API for the MobileFirst runtime to create your own access-token validation module for any external server.
-Alternatively, use one of the provided MobileFirst extensions for protecting external Java resources.
+The token-validation module uses the introspection endpoint of the security framework’s authorization server to validate {{site.data.keyword.mobilefoundation_short}} access tokens before the OAuth client access is granted to the resources.
+You can use the {{site.data.keyword.mobilefoundation_short}} ReST API for the {{site.data.keyword.mobilefoundation_short}} runtime to create your own access-token validation module for any external server.
+Alternatively, use one of the provided {{site.data.keyword.mobilefoundation_short}} extensions for protecting external Java resources.